wooseokyourself/wooseokyourself.github.io/_posts/2019-01-14-Comment Test.md

 ---
-layout: post
+layout: page
 comments: true
 title: Getting Started With Options Part-1
-categories: [Machine Learning, Raspberry Pi]
+categories: [Machine Learning]
 ---

 ### What are options, futures and stocks?